Wilsker/wilsker.github.io/_authors/josh.md

 name: Joshuha Thomas-Wilsker
 position: Chief Editor
 ---
 Josh is the chief editor of this webpage.
-His hard-hitting journalistic style and unwavering integrity has seen him fly through the ranks to become the youngest editor in the history of this blog.
+His hard-hitting journalistic style and unwavering integrity has seen him fly through the ranks to become the only editor in the history of this blog.